AdobeDocs/release-notes.en/current.md

 _New feature_

-* MSM for Content Fragments.
-Adobe Experience Manager (AEM) Multisite Manager is now available for Content Fragments, letting you create Content Fragment Live Copies for bulk content distribution.
+* **MSM for Content Fragments:** Adobe Experience Manager (AEM) Multisite Manager is now available for Content Fragments, letting you create Content Fragment Live Copies for bulk content distribution.
 Granular inheritance controls are available down to Content Fragment Element and Variation level.

 _New feature in prerelease channel_